openziti/ziti-tunnel-sdk-c/docker/README.md

 ### Dockerfile for `openziti/ziti-edge-tunnel`

 The main Dockerfile for `openziti/ziti-edge-tunnel` is [./Dockerfile](./Dockerfile).
 This image is typically built with the BuildKit wrapper script [./buildx.sh](./buildx.sh) and there is not yet any build or test automation for this image.

-### Variables for `openziti/ziti-edge-tunnel`

-- `ZITI_IDENTITY_BASENAME`: Required: This is the basename of the enrollment (.jwt) and identity (.json) files the tunneler will use
-- `ZITI_ENROLL_TOKEN`: Optional if `${ZITI_IDENTITY_BASENAME}.jwt` is provided: This is the JWT as a string
-- `ZITI_IDENTITY_WAIT`: Optional: max seconds to wait for the JWT or JSON file to appear

-### Volumes for `openziti/ziti-edge-tunnel`

-- `/ziti-edge-tunnel`: The permanent identity configuration JSON file that results from enrollment will be stored here.
-This volume should be persistent.

-### Files for `openziti/ziti-edge-tunnel`

-The directory containing the enrollment token (JWT) file is typically mounted as a volume.
-The token must be in a file named `${ZITI_IDENTITY_BASENAME}.jwt`.
-After the first run there will be an additional file name `${ZITI_IDENTITY_BASENAME}.json`, the permanent identity configuration JSON file.
-This file contains the private key and user certificate.

 ### Examples using `openziti/ziti-edge-tunnel`